All creativity begins with the moment of conception.

 the system.
 The more

-of it you use
+of it you use, the more of

-.
+it you have.
 Physicists call it emergence, and their research has

 found it to be the originator of novelty, creativity and authorship.
 In short,